 retinopathy is damage to the retina from high blood pressure.

-High blood pressure can damage blood vessels in the
+High blood pressure can damage blood vessels in the retina.
+The

-you have diabetes, high cholesterol levels, or you smoke, you have a higher risk
+high cholesterol levels, or you smoke, you have a higher risk

 of damage and vision loss.
 Most people with hypertensive retinopathy

 do not have symptoms until late in the disease.
 Malignant hypertension

-may cause the following sudden symptoms, and should be considered a medical emergency.
+may cause the following sudden symptoms, and should be considered

-1 to 4:
+of 1 to 4:

 At grade 1, you may not have symptoms.

 In between grades 1 and 4, there are a number of changes in

 the blood vessels, areas where blood vessels have leaked, and

 other parts of the retina.

-Grade 4 hypertensive retinopathy includes swelling
+Grade 4 hypertensive retinopathy includes swelling of the optic

-(macula).
-This swelling can cause decreased vision.
+can cause decreased vision.

-Controlling high blood pressure (hypertension)
+Controlling high blood pressure (hypertension) is the only treatment

-treatment

 for hypertensive retinopathy.
 Patients with grade 4 (severe hypertensive

-retinopathy) often have heart and kidney complications of
+retinopathy) often have heart and kidney complications of high

-will have permanent damage to the optic nerve or macula.
+damage to the optic nerve or macula.

 vessels of the eye, as well as in other organs like the heart,

 kidneys, and brain.